USC Kaufman students travel to Mexico for Gala de Danza

 For some, their first international performance

 When performance hour arrived, the students gathered onstage to dance Artist in Residence Barak Marshall’s Monger and Thomason’s Black Lake.
-Torres said that being on the program with professionals he admires was nerve-wracking, but above all inspiring.
+Torres said that being on the program with professionals they admire was nerve-wracking, but above all inspiring.